-Server maintenance is process of keeping a server software updated and running so that a computer network can operate smoothly and avoid downtime or loss of data.
-Regular maintenance will keep the server running as expected and will help avoid a total or partial network failure.
+Server maintenance is a process of keeping a server software updated and running smoothly so that a computer network function properly and avoids downtime or loss of data.
+Regular server maintenance will keep the server running as expected and will help avoid a total or partial network failure.
 It includes tasks like reviewing the server’s performance, ensuring that automated system monitoring utilities are properly installed and configured, identifying potential security risks and backing up data at regular intervals.

-If you know how to maintain your server, with just a little time, you can get the most performance for your investment and significantly extend it’s life.
+If you know how to perform regular server maintenance, with just a little time, you can get the most performance for your investment and significantly extend its life.
 Servers can be maintained easily to reduce server outages.

 How Servers Work: